-What are the Most Popular Farrow & Ball Colors?
-The 5 Best-Selling Shades (and Spoiler, They're All Neutrals)
+What are the Most Popular Farrow & Ball Neutral Paint Colors?
+These are the 5 Best-Selling Shades

-Sometimes, the easiest way to find your dream color is take a recommendation — and these 5 Farrow & Ball paint colors are officially the biggest sellers
+Sometimes, the easiest way to find your dream neutral color is to take a recommendation — and these 5 Farrow & Ball neutral paint colors are officially the biggest sellers

 Farrow & Ball is one of the better known and most popular paint brands out there — and they have plenty of iconic shades behind them that you might have heard of.
-But I've often wondered which are the most popular.
+But, I've often wondered, when it comes to picking neutrals, which are the most popular?

 Neutrals range from pale off-whites that in bright light might look pure, all the way through to light browns or greige tones.
 But there are so many shades to pick from in the wide world of neutral paint, so where do you start?
-If you've decided to go neutral in your home, we've spoken to the team at Farrow & Ball, and some of our favorite interior designers, to get an idea of what the most popular Farrow & Ball paint color ideas are and why, to help you narrow down your choices.
+Of all the best Farrow & Ball paint colors, which neutral will work best for your space?
+We've spoken to the team at Farrow & Ball and some of our favorite interior designers to get an idea of what the most popular Farrow & Ball neutral paint colors are and why to help you narrow down your choices.

 1. Elephant's Breath

-Chances are you've heard of Elephant's Breath, perhaps in part for its affectionate name, but most likely because this is one of the most popular Farrow & Ball paints around.
+Chances are, you've heard of Elephant's Breath, perhaps, in part, for its affectionate name, but most likely because this is one of the most popular Farrow & Ball neutral paint colors around.

 For Gillian Gillies of Gillian Giles Interiors, a neutral is the best trim color around.
 'We believe that your trim is an opportunity to do much more than simply paint it pure white,' says Gillian.
 'In this third floor bedroom, we took inspiration for the trim color from the Cole & Son Nuvolette wallpaper.
 Painting the trim in a harmonious color – we used Farrow & Ball Elephant’s Breath.
 It blends the wall with the trim and the overall effect is soothing and luxurious.